civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 #### Terraform fails with error "Provider produced inconsistent final plan"

 This error can happen when running `bin/setup` for the first time.
-If you set it - re-run `bin/setup`.
+If you see it - re-run `bin/setup`.
 This is a known Terraform [bug](https://github.com/hashicorp/terraform-provider-aws/issues/19583).

 #### Terraform fails with other errors